 - Activity in the forest has no negative impact on existing flora and fauna

-- Where feasible, efforts are being made to increase biodiversity
+- Efforts are being made to increase biodiversity

 To check that the above objectives are being met, Auditors will look for verifiable evidence at the time of inspection.